With Nobel Laureate Dr Barry C. Barish attending in person.

 Dr Ardem Patapoutian

-For discovering how pressure is translated into nerve impulses
+The Nobel Prize in Medicine 2021 for discovering how pressure is translated into nerve impulses

 Dr Ardem Patapoutian is an Lebanese-American molecular biologist, neuroscientist, and Nobel Prize laureate of Armenian descent.
 He is known for his work in characterising the PIEZO1, PIEZO2, and TRPM8 receptors that detect pressure, menthol, and temperature.
 Dr Patapoutian is a neuroscience professor and Howard Hughes Medical Institute investigator at Scripps Research in La Jolla, California.
 In 2021, he won the Nobel Prize in Physiology or Medicine jointly with David Julius.